Nervous system: Mirror neurons

 A mirror neuron is a neuron that fires both when an animal acts and when the animal observes the same action performed by another.
 Thus, the neuron "mirrors" the behavior of the other, as though the observer were itself acting.
 Such neurons have been directly observed in primate species.
 Birds have been shown to have imitative resonance behaviors and neurological evidence suggests the presence of some form of mirroring system.
 In humans, brain activity consistent with that of mirror neurons has been found in the premotor cortex, the supplementary motor area, the primary somatosensory cortex and the inferior parietal cortex.

-The function of the mirror system is a subject of much speculation.
-Many researchers in cognitive neuroscience and cognitive psychology consider that this system provides the physiological mechanism for the perception/action coupling (see the common coding theory).
+The function of the mirror system is a subject of much speculation, with some scientists cautioning that the claims being made for the role of mirror neurons are not supported by adequate research.

+Researchers in cognitive neuroscience and cognitive psychology consider that this system provides the physiological mechanism for the perception/action coupling (see the common coding theory).
 They argue that mirror neurons may be important for understanding the actions of other people, and for learning new skills by imitation.
 Some researchers also speculate that mirror systems may simulate observed actions, and thus contribute to theory of mind skills, while others relate mirror neurons to language abilities.

-However, to date, no widely accepted neural or computational models have been put forward to describe how mirror neuron activity supports cognitive functions such as imitation.
-There are neuroscientists who caution that the claims being made for the role of mirror neurons are not supported by adequate research.
+Another position explains limited cases of interpersonal dynamics in which mirror neurons are observed in which mirror neurons can be found in interpersonal dynamics that correspond to the mother-fetus neurocognitive model.
+The proposed local neuronal oscillations of two nervous systems are synchronized through interference with the low-frequency electromagnetic field of the mother's heart.
+Therefore, the fetal nervous system learns to react in the same way as the mother's nervous system responds to stimuli.
+However, no widely accepted neural or computational models exist to describe how mirror neuron activity supports cognitive functions, such as imitation.